juliancheal/go-gps/README.md

 go-gps
 ======

-Go library to talk to serial gps devices
+Go library to talk to serial gps devices.